Chrisfaherty/ci-nft-social-hub/README.md

 - `<Avatar />` - This component allowed the loged in users avatar to be displayed in different locations (Profiles, posts and comments).
 The avatar would display beside the users posts and comments while they are logged out as well.

-- `<DropdownMenu />` - A reusable component that renders the dropdown menu- allowing a user to edit or remove their own content.
+- `<DropdownMenu />` - A reusable component that renders the dropdown menu - allowing a user to edit or remove their own content.
 This can be seen on many pages, for example the post page (own post editing), profile page (editing own profile data) and comments editing.

 - `<NavBar />` - A reusable component that is rendered on every page.
 The content within the navbar changes depending on the authentication status of a user (if not logged in, display icons for login/signup).
 When a user is logged in, they are shown the avatar component and a dropdown menu allowing them to logout or access their profile.